Felixwijaya04/Felixwijaya04/README.md

     <td><img src="https://github.com/Felixwijaya04/Felixwijaya04/blob/main/images/Warper%20Game%202024-06-22%2007-00-34.gif"/></td>
   </tr>
   <tr>
     <td valign="text-top"><b>Pong Virus</b> is inspired by the classic Pong Game in 1972 by Atari.
 In this game, you are supposed to protect your computer from the Pong Virus or else the system will collapsed.
-Protect it like your own computer!</td>
+I create an enemy bot as a single player feature by detecting if the ball is within the bot range.</td>
     <td valign="text-top"><b>Warp'er</b> is a 2D platformer puzzle game.
 The game was built in Universal Render Pipeline (URP) and the level design was created with unity tilemap system.
 I also create a parallax background effect to add an illusion of depth in a 2D scene.</td>
   </tr>
   <tr>